Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps: Preliminaries

 According to Theorem $9.52$ in \cite{B11} (see also section $3$ in \cite{GT02}), $S$ is a polar set if and only if every point of $X$ has an open neighborhood $U$ on which there is a superharmonic function which equals $+\infty$ at every point of $S\cap U$.
-An equivalent formulation is to say that $C(S)=0$ \begin{lemme} A closed set $S\subset X$ is a polar set if and only if for every neighborhood $U$ of $S$ and every $\epsilon>0$, there exists a function $\lip(X)$ such that\\ i) the support of $ \varphi$ is contained in $X\backslash S$.\\ ii) $0\leq \varphi\leq 1$.\\ iii) $ \varphi\equiv 1$ on $X\backslash U$.\\ iv) $\int_X|\nabla \varphi|^2<\epsilon$.\\ \end{lemme} \begin{proof} The proof is based on the definition of polar set and it is completely the same as the case of Riemannian manifolds.
-See Proposition $3.1$ in \cite{T99} for the proof of the equivalence on Riemannian manifolds. \end{proof} \textbf{The Dirichlet space $L_{0}^{1,2}(X)$.} In this part we introduce the Dirichlet space $L_{0}^{1,2}(X)$ on an admissible Riemannian polyhedron $X$ (see \cite{F01} for the definition of Dirichlet spaces).
-The Dirichlet space $L_{0}^{1,2}(X)$ determines a Brelot harmonic structure on $X$.
-Using this fact we can show, $X$ has a symmetric Green function which gives us information on the singularities of $X$. \begin{prop}\cite{F01} Suppose that, for every compact set $K \subset X$,
+An equivalent formulation is to say that $C(S)=0$. \begin{lemme} A closed set $S\subset X$ is a polar set if and only if for every neighborhood $U$ of $S$ and every $\epsilon>0$, there exists a function $\lip(X)$ such that \begin{enumerate}[i.] \item the support of $ \varphi$ is contained in $X\backslash S$. \item $0\leq \varphi\leq 1$. \item $ \varphi\equiv 1$ on $X\backslash U$. \item $\int_X|\nabla \varphi|^2<\epsilon$. \end{enumerate} \end{lemme} \begin{proof} The proof is based on the definition of polar set and followed by a similar argument as the case of Riemannian manifolds.
+See Proposition $3.1$ in \cite{T99} for the proof of the equivalence on Riemannian manifolds. \end{proof}